JuliaLang/julia/doc/src/manual/parallel-computing.md

 ```

 [^1]:
-    in this context, mpi refers to the mpi-1 standard. beginning with mpi-2, the mpi standards committee
+    In this context, MPI refers to the MPI-1 standard.
+Beginning with MPI-2, the MPI standards committee
-    introduced a new set of communication mechanisms, collectively referred to as remote memory access
+    introduced a new set of communication mechanisms, collectively referred to as Remote Memory Access
-    (rma). the motivation for adding rma to the mpi standard was to facilitate one-sided communication
+    (RMA).
+The motivation for adding rma to the MPI standard was to facilitate one-sided communication
-    patterns. for additional information on the latest mpi standard, see [http://mpi-forum.org/docs](http://mpi-forum.org/docs/).
+    patterns.
+For additional information on the latest MPI standard, see [http://mpi-forum.org/docs](http://mpi-forum.org/docs/).

 [^2]:
     [Julia GPU man pages](http://juliagpu.github.io/CUDAnative.jl/stable/man/usage.html#Julia-support-1)